Orson, Pennsylvania: Summer camp industry

 Meanwhile, the eastern bank of the lake, in Poyntelle, had long been occupied by Camp Echo Lark.
 Echo Lark had been founded in 1923 in Hyde Park, New York, and had moved to Poyntelle in 1927.
 Originally a Jewish girl's camp under the direction of Augusta Nomburg, Echo Lark went coed when it was taken over by Ace Weinstein in either 1938 or 1940 (two additional sources say 1932 and 1935, respectively, but they cannot be independently verified).
 Echo Lark was subsequently owned by Ben Applebaum from 1968 (or 1969) until 1974, when he sold it to Robert and Zelda Gould.
 Echo Lark survived until 1991, when a camp called New England Experience supplanted it.
 New England Experience had relocated from Avon, Connecticut, where it had been founded in 1983.
 It had originally been associated with French Woods Festival of the Performing Arts, a still-operating performing arts-oriented camp in Hancock, New York.

 In 1981, after the western bank had been vacant for seven years, a new camp, called Camp Westmont, took over the property.
 This situation continued until 1992, when Westmont and New England Experience switched places, with Westmont moving to the lake's eastern bank in Poyntelle, where it remains today, and New England Experience relocating to the western bank in Orson.
 In addition, New England Experience changed its name to NE2 at Independent Lake, and became alternatively known as "Independent Lake Camp."
 By 1995, the latter moniker had fully replaced the former, a phenomenon which had the effect of obscuring the link between ILC and the original Connecticut camp for those who began attending or working there after the name change.

 On September 13, 2001, the owners of ILC, Dan and Anne Gould, purchased land on a nameless hill to the south of the lakefront.
 This new area was dubbed "Elkview," after Elk Hill (often called Elk Mountain) in Tirzah, Pennsylvania, which is visible from the top of the nameless hill, while the original land that had been part of the previous camps became known as "Lakeside," after Independent Lake.
-As of 2022, the west bank is still occupied by Independent Lake Camp, which is owned and operated by Jeff Gould.